Los Angeles’ SuperHero Attorney

 There are various laws-both federal and state laws-that protect the employee against these harsh situations.
 One of the primary statutes is the Fair Employment Housing Act (FEHA), a law passed by the California legislature stating an employee has the right to be free from harassment, discrimination, and retaliation while applying for and holding a job.

-Call our Attorney Attorney Alan Burton Newman today at (310) 986-2792.
+Call our Los Angeles attorney Alan Burton Newman today at (310) 986-2792.

-In terms of harassment, some things may be considered legal if the harassment is based simply on not liking a person.
+Regarding harassment, some things may be considered legal if the harassment is based simply on not liking a person.
 However, it could be considered illegal if certain phrases are used that are sexually oriented or based on their heritage.

 Sexual harassment can be categorized into two different forms:

 - Unsuitable Working Conditions: When the boss flirts with an employee, and it becomes obnoxious.